 If the app plays video or music content, the app toggles between play and pause of media

 playback when a play or pause key event is sent during playback.

 After I submit my app, how will find out if my app does not meet all the requirements for TV devices?

-If your app does not meet the usability requirements described on this page, the Play store team will contact you through the email address specified in the Google Play Developer Console account associated with the app.
+If your app does not meet the usability requirements described on this page, the Play store team will contact you through the email address specified in the Google Play Console account associated with the app.

 Caution: Make sure your app includes the required manifest entries for TV devices, otherwise your app will not be considered a TV app and will not be reviewed for TV usability requirements.

 My app targets more than just TV devices.
 If my app does not meet the TV device requirements, will my new or updated app still appear on Google Play for other devices?